jaballogian/android-jetpack-pro-submission/app/src/test_scenarios.md

 * Ensure that the data is not null
 * Ensure that the data has the correct value

+### Main Repository Test

+1. Load a list of Movies:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+2. Load a list of TV Shows:
+* Ensure that the list is not null
+* Ensure that the list has the correct size/length

+3. Load the selected Movie data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

+4. Load the selected TV Show data:
+* Ensure that the data is not null
+* Ensure that the data has the correct value

 # INSTRUMENTATION TESTING SCENARIOS

 ### Film Recycler View